 1.2 Study Area

 Anambra State is a state in South-Eastern Nigeria.
-Its capital and seat of government are in Awka, and its major commercial Cassava locations include Ayamelum, Anambra East, Anambra West, Awka North, Ogbaru, Ihiala, Orumba North, and Orumba South. however, the state boundaries are fashioned as follows; Kogi aState has boundary in the north, Enugu has its boubary with Anambra in the East, Delta State is by the west, while Abia, Imo and Rivers States are in the South.
+Its capital and seat of government are in Awka, and its major commercial Cassava locations include Ayamelum, Anambra East, Anambra West, Awka North, Ogbaru, Ihiala, Orumba North, and Orumba South. however, the state boundaries are fashioned as follows: Kogi State has a boundary in the north, Enugu has its boundary with Anambra in the East, Delta State is by the west, while Abia, Imo, and Rivers States are in the South.

 2.0 Theoretical Framework